Couple questions that have doubtlessly been covered before, but I'm not finding the answers.

 If you are going to get it plated, do so after it's dismantled and cleaned.
 I have seen carbs with that carb paint on it and it looks fake and crappy.
 I didn't plate or paint mine and it looks better that a painted one.
 The problem with zinc plating is the color is a chromate that fakes the look of the original cadmium plating, looks better than the paint but doesn't look correct.
 Cadmium has been outlawed by the EPA because it uses cyanide.

-Thanks Geetee, I won the auction for my correct 7028268 carb today!arty: It looks to be in very good condition except that I need to procure a choke assembly.
+Thanks Geetee, I won the auction for my correct 7028268 carb today!:party: It looks to be in very good condition except that I need to procure a choke assembly.
 I want an electric choke so I can block of the intake passages, I think I will call cliff ruggles for a choke and a rebuild kit.

 I did the same thing myself.
 Cliff handpicked the parts to match my application.
 Do read the book about three times.
 The rebuild topics jump around a bit but all the information is there.
 My original Quad was long gone.
 Former owner put a Holly POS on it.
 I was given a 1977 vintage Quad so I went with that.
 Started right up with no adjustments (as per the video I sent you).